-Student Learning Objectives:

-Students will demonstrate, orally and in writing, proficiency in the Area 3 Learning Outcomes.
-Students will be able to:
+English 2 Learning Outcomes (GELO):

+Upon successful completion of the course, you will be able

-- SLO 1: Locate and evaluate sources, through library research, and integrate research through appropriate citation and quotation. - SLO 2: Present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view. - SLO 3: Effectively locate, interpret, evaluate, and synthesize evidence in a comprehensive way in support of one's ideas. - SLO 4: Identify and critically evaluate the assumptions in and the context of an argument. - SLO 5: Effectively distinguish and convey inductive and deductive patterns as appropriate, sequencing arguments and evidence logically to draw valid conclusions and articulate related outcomes (implications and consequences).
+1: Locate and evaluate sources, through library research, and integrate research through appropriate citation and quotation;

+2: Present effective arguments that use a full range of legitimate rhetorical and logical strategies to articulate and explain their positions on complex issues in dialogue with other points of view;

+3: Locate, interpret, evaluate, and synthesize evidence in a comprehensive way in support of one's ideas;

+4: Identify and critically evaluate the assumptions in and the context of an argument.

+5: Distinguish and convey inductive and deductive patterns as appropriate, sequencing arguments and evidence logically to draw valid conclusions and articulate related outcomes (implications and consequences).